djava387/jenkins-ansible-challenge/README.md

 ---

-After installing Jenkins, you will need to perform a few additional steps to get it up and running.
+After installing Jenkins, a few additional steps need to be performed to get it up and running.

 Accessing Jenkins